brennanbrown/evolveu/07-flask/README.md

     - Usage of `route()` decorator to bind a function to one or more URL patterns
       - Eg. `https://domain.com/`, `https://domain.com/index`, `https://domain.com/home`
     - Usage of Jinga delimiters, eg. `{% ... %}` or `{# ... #}`

+## Jinja Templates

+* Usage of Jinja's inheritance logic
+* Creating the base template
+    - Using template inheritance to create child templates
+* Passing data to the view using props
+* Access data via the request and response objects